Brian-McGinn/assessment/section-1/section1-Brian-McGinn-8-18-25.md

+# Scenario

+A customer in the legal-tech industry wants an AI assistant to summarize contracts, highlighting risks and obligations.

+# Tasks

+Write two prompt variants:
+A system prompt that sets the assistant’s role and tone.
+A user prompt template that will be dynamically filled with contract text.
+Explain how you would test these prompts for factual accuracy and consistency.
+Suggest one approach to grounding the model’s responses using external data.

+# Deliverable

+Your prompt text.
+Testing methodology.
+Grounding approach (brief explanation).

 # system_prompt

 The system prompt is used to set guidelines for how the LLM should behave.
 I used a role based prompt to shape the tone of the LLM's responses.
 I also added guidelines when the LLM is unable to answer to prevent hallucinations.